-Pope Emeritus Benedict XVI body lying in state at Vatican
+Tens of thousands view Benedict XVI’s body at Vatican

-VATICAN CITY (AP) — Pope Emeritus Benedict XVI ‘s body, his head resting on a pair of crimson pillows, lay in state in St. Peter’s Basilica on Monday as thousands of people filed by to pay tribute to the pontiff who shocked the world by retiring a decade ago.
+VATICAN CITY (AP) — Pope Emeritus Benedict XVI ‘s body, his head resting on a pair of crimson pillows, lay in state in St. Peter’s Basilica on Monday as tens of thousands queued to pay tribute to the pontiff who shocked the world by retiring a decade ago.

+On the eve of the first of three days of viewing, Italian security officials had said at least 25,000-30,000 people would come on Monday.
+But by mid-afternoon, around six hours after the basilica’s doors opened to the public, Vatican police estimated that about 40,000 had filed by the body, the Holy See said.

 As daylight broke, 10 white-gloved Papal Gentlemen — lay assistants to pontiffs and papal households — carried the body on a cloth-covered wooden stretcher after its arrival at the basilica to its resting place in front of the main altar under Bernini’s towering bronze canopy.

-A Swiss Guard had saluted as the body was brought in via a side door after Benedict’s remains, placed in a van, were transferred from the chapel of the monastery grounds where the increasingly frail, 95-year-old former pontiff had passed away on Saturday morning.
+A Swiss Guard saluted as Benedict’s body was brought in through a side door after it was transferred in a van from the chapel of the monastery grounds where the increasingly frail, 95-year-old former pontiff died on Saturday morning.

-His longtime secretary, Archbishop Georg Gaenswein, and a handful of consecrated laywomen who served in Benedict’s household, followed the van by foot for a few hundred yards (meters) in a silent procession toward the basilica.
+His longtime secretary, Archbishop Georg Gaenswein, and a handful of consecrated laywomen who served in Benedict’s household, followed the van by foot for a few hundred yards in a silent procession toward the basilica.
 Some of the women stretched out a hand to touch the body with respect.

 Before the rank-and-file faithful were allowed into the basilica, prayers were recited and the basilica’s archpriest, Cardinal Mauro Gambetti, sprinkled holy water over the body, and a small cloud of incense was released near the bier.
 Benedict’s hands were clasped, a rosary around his fingers.

 Just after 9 a.m.
-(0800 GMT), the doors of the basilica were swung open so the public, some who had waited for hours in the dampness before dawn, could pay their respects to the late pontiff, who retired from the papacy in 2013 to become the first pope to do so in 600 years.
+(0800 GMT), the doors of the basilica were swung open so the public, some of whom had waited for hours in the pre-dawn damp, could pay their respects to the late pontiff, who retired from the papacy in 2013 — the first pope to do so in 600 years.

 Faithful and curious, the public strode briskly up the center aisle to pass by the bier with its cloth draping after waiting in a line that by midmorning snaked around St. Peter’s Square.

-Benedict’s body was dressed with a miter, the peaked headgear of a bishop and a red cloak.
+Benedict’s body was dressed with a miter, the peaked headgear of a bishop, and a red cloak.

-Filippo Tuccio, 35, came from Venice on an overnight train to view Benedict’s body.
+Filippo Tuccio, 35, said he came from Venice on an overnight train to view Benedict’s body.

-“I wanted to pay homage to Benedict because he had a key role in my life and my education.
-I arrived here at around 7:30, after leaving Venice last night,” Tuccio said.
+“I wanted to pay homage to Benedict because he had a key role in my life and my education,” Tuccio said.

-“When I was young I participated in World Youth Days,” said the pilgrim, referring to the jamborees of young faithful held periodically and attended by pontiffs.
+“When I was young I participated in World Youth Days,” he said, referring to the jamborees of young faithful held periodically and attended by pontiffs.
 Tuccio added that he had studied theology, and “his pontificate accompanied me during my university years.”

-“He was very important for me: for what I am, my way of thinking, my values.
-This is why I wanted to say goodbye today.”
+“He was very important for me: for what I am, my way of thinking, my values,” Tuccio continued.

 Among those coming to the basilica viewing was Cardinal Walter Kasper, like Benedict, a German theologian.
 Kasper served as head of the Vatican’s Christian unity office during Benedict’s papacy.